 Secondly, zone blitz plays are typically poor against running plays.
 When a defensive lineman drops into coverage, it leaves a vacancy in the line.
 In most cases, the offensive line could be exploited while blocking.

-Against power schemes, zone blitzing a safety or a corner off the edge and having a bigger player drop off the line of scrimmage can hurt the run fits.
+Against power schemes, zone blitzing a safety or a corner off the edge, and having a bigger player drop off the line of scrimmage can hurt the run fits.
 Just as defensive linemen aren’t used to dropping into coverage, safeties and corners aren’t used to playing inside the box.

 Teams also have the ability to run a zone blitz but play man coverage on one half of the field.
-This is known as split field coverage and allows defenses to do more diverse and exotic in their play calls.
+This is known as split field coverage and allows defenses to do more diverse and exotic play calls.

 When Is The Best Time To Call A Zone Blitz?

-Zone blitzes are most effective in down and distance situations ( 2nd/3rd and 7+).
+Zone blitzes are most effective in down-and-distance situations ( 2nd/3rd and 7+).
 The key to these situations is winning first down and forcing the offensive coordinator to call a pass play.

 Field position always plays a major factor in calling a zone blitz.
 If an offense is backed up in their zone, having a zone blitz called adds even more pressure not to take a sack, throw an interception, and ultimately be perfect.